araobp/ultrasonic-communication/README.md

 The implimentation so far have not employed the chirp compression technique.

-Try the following math to distinguish between chirp signal and noise:
+Try the following math to distinguish between chirp signal and noise, either in the time domain or the frequency domain.

 ```
-f1 is a received wave form.
+f1: received chirp wave form with noise
+f2: reference reversed chirp wave form

 f1[n] * f2[n] = f1[n] + f2[n]
 ```